-Since our arrival at Auckland in November, we attended Glenfield Baptist Church.
 We participated in the church’s home group that meets every Friday evening.
-Caroling is the home group’s Christmas season activity.
+Carolling is the home group’s Christmas season activity.

-Christmas caroling in the Philippines
+Christmas carolling in the Philippines

 For our instruments, we made our improvised tambourine from flattened soft drink bottle crowns.
 Our drums were made of empty powdered milk or Milo tin cans with plastic or rubber (deflated balloons) sheets as drum heads.